 Capital Region Water recognizes the financial hardship facing many of our customers.
-To assist those with limited incomes or struggling to pay monthly bills, Capital Region Water is developing a phased customer assistance program titled Help @ Home.
-The following programs are available to assist customers facing hardship:
+To assist those with limited incomes or struggling to pay monthly bills, Capital Region Water continues to expand the Customer Assistance Program.
+The following components are available to assist customers facing hardship:

 - Payment Plan Agreements: To help avoid further collection activity or interruption of service, customers may petition Capital Region Water for a payment plan agreement to make systematic, scheduled partial payments on an account balance.
 Payment schedules will be agreed upon by the customer and Capital Region Water.
 Details of this program can be found in the Collections Policy.

 - Winter Shutoff Moratorium: Between December 1 and March 31, Capital Region Water suspends water service terminations for low-income residential customers at or below 150% of the Federal Poverty Level (see chart below and accepted documentation).
-The winter moratorium is also extended to all residential customers with steam heat regardless of income.
-This ensures customers with steam heating systems do not have water terminated during the coldest months of the year.
+The winter moratorium also extends to all residential customers with steam heat regardless of income.
+This ensures customers with steam heating systems do not have water terminated during the coldest months of the year, please complete and submit the Hot Water/Steam Heat Verification Affidavit.
 Customers are expected to pay all bills as they come due or contact customer service to establish a payment plan agreement.

 - Emergency Medical Condition Confirmations: For a period of up to 30 days, Capital Region Water may not terminate service when an occupant is certified by a physician to be seriously ill or affected with a medical condition that would be aggravated by the cessation of service or failure to restore service.
 This provides an important window during which payment arrangements may be made with Customer Service.

 (Applies to Credit Assistance and Winter Shutoff Moratorium)